Representation Learning by Ranking across multiple tasks: Experiment

 \subsection{Multi-label Learning}

 Multi-label learning is a traditional research direction, and there have been quite a lot of research results~\cite{zhang2007ml}, where the representations obtained should be able to reduce the learning difficulty of other linear multi-label learning algorithms.
-We uses Hamming loss and Jaccard score to evaluate the performance.
-The former uses Hamming distance to measure the difference between different multi-label labels, the lower the better, the latter measures the ratio of the intersection and union of two multi-label labels, the higher the better .
+Following \cite{zhu2018}, We use Hamming loss and Jaccard score to evaluate the performance.
+Hamming loss measures the difference between predicted and true multi-label labels using Hamming distance, where lower values are better.
+The Jaccard score measures the ratio of the intersection to the union of the predicted and true labels, with higher values indicating better performance.